Why People Avoid You Is Because You’re A Control Freak

 • I’m an awful parent because I’m 12 minutes late picking up Johnny from soccer practice

-Although all of these thoughts and actions are accurate, the ultimate reaction and outcome most likely isn’t.
+Although all of these thoughts and actions are accurate, the ultimate reaction and outcome most likely aren’t.

-What needs to be investigated are the traits and behavior patterns which are displayed by a control freak.
-Listed are some signs which allows you to self diagnose, and then hopefully correct yourself.
+What needs to be discovered are the traits and behaviour patterns which are commonly displayed by a control freak.
+Listed are some signs which allows you to self diagnose, and hopefully correct yourself.

-Micro Management – If you’re somewhat in a position of authority, such as a parent or a manager, you’ll constantly micromanage others so they’ll fit into your expectations which may often be unrealistic.
-You believe in perfection and think that everyone else should as well
+If you’re somewhat in a position of authority, such as a parent or a manager, you constantly micromanage others so they’ll fit into your expectations which may often be unrealistic.
+You believe in perfection and think everyone else should as well.

-The Judgement Of Others – You instantly judge others and their behavior and will tell them if their right or wrong.
-You’ll then display passive aggressive tenancies towards them, such as withholding attention or information until they behave up to your expectations.
-Being silent is also used as a manipulative form of control
+You instantly judge others and their behaviour and will tell them if their right or wrong.
+You display passive aggressive tenancies towards them, such as withholding attention or information until they behave up to your expectations.
+Being silent is also used as a manipulative form of control.

-Trying To Change Others – You think that if someone changes one or two traits about themselves, then they as well as you would be happier.
-You genuinely think that you’re helping, doing them a favor, by they changing a certain behavior which bothers you, and you point it out to them, this usually more than once
+You think if someone changes one or two traits about themselves, then they would be happier.
+You genuinely think you’re helping, doing them a favour, by they changing a certain behaviour which bothers you, and you point it out to them, usually more than once.

-Dishing Out Constructive Criticism – When you offer constructive criticism, you think that you’re helping that person to improve themselves, but it’s more often a veiled attempt to somehow advance your own purpose or agenda, such as making yourself feel better
+When you offer constructive criticism, you think you’re helping that person to improve themselves, but it’s more often a veiled attempt to somehow advance your own purpose or agenda, such as making yourself look or feel better.

-You Change Yourself – You slightly alter and adapt your personality so that someone will see things your way, which may be manipulative and to your advantage.
-Instead of being yourself, you’ll attempt to influence others by somehow altering their impression of you
+You slightly alter or adapt your personality so someone will see things your way, which may be manipulative and to your advantage.
+Instead of being yourself, you’ll attempt to influence others by somehow altering their impression of you.

 Ad

-Fear Mongering – You constantly present the worst case scenario as a method of somehow influencing someone away from how they would normally behave towards themselves or others.
-You may also have a difficult time with ambiguity, and are not always comfortable when you don’t know something
+You constantly present the worst case scenario, as a method of somehow influencing someone away from how they would normally behave towards themselves or others.
+You may also have a difficult time with ambiguity, and are not always comfortable when you don’t know something.

-Interrupting And Then Correcting – You have a habit of constantly interrupting others, intervening, or finishing off their questions or thoughts on their behalf.
-You actually think that you’re helping them by you attempting to dismissing or explaining their behavior for them.
-You’ll answer questions which weren’t even directed to you
+You have a habit of constantly interrupting others, intervening, or finishing off their questions or thoughts on their behalf.
+You actually think you’re helping them, by you attempting to dismiss or explain their behaviour for them.
+You’ll answer questions which weren’t even directed to you.

-You believe that you’re doing the right thing when you attempt to change someone’s behavior, which you may find undesirable.
+You believe you’re doing the right thing, when you attempt to change someone’s behaviour which you may find undesirable.

 Then you think that person will be much happier and much more fulfilled.
 What you’re actually doing instead is allowing someone else to dictate how you feel.